Beemireddy/JagguDocker/README.md

-# .NET project template Fuck off
+# .NET project template Jaggu

 This is a template for creating .NET projects with compile-time code style checking, CI/CD workflows for Github Actions and Azure pipelines.